RunquanYe/Java/README.md

     - ###### Save and Load methods for the application data, and it supports txt, doc, docx, xls, and xlsx format.
     - ###### Check the network connection and receive the newest programmer introduction from GitHub in a thread.
     - ###### Hold up the JLabels with hyperlinks on the "About Programmer" Panel you can view my Github and LinkedIn.
+---

 ## Super 2048
-I made the game with some addition features that would make the game better and more challenging.
+I made the game with some addition features that would make the game better and challenging.

 <img align="center" width="370" height="500" src="https://github.com/RunquanYe/Java/blob/master/img/204801.PNG"/>